-Benjamin Franklin was born on Sunday, January 17, in 1706.
-To celebrate his birthday, here are some facts and quotes about the great man.
+Benjamin Franklin was born on Sunday, January 17, 1706.
+To celebrate his birthday, here are some facts and quotes about the legendary man.
 Happy Birthday, Ben!

 Franklin was not only a world-renowned statesman, inventor, and scientist, but also was fascinated by agriculture and is considered the father of the modern almanac.

 Benjamin Franklin was born in Boston, Massachusetts, which was at that time a British colony.
 His father came from England to the Colonies in 1682.
 He was a candle and soap maker in Boston.

 Before he became involved in politics, Franklin learned the trade of printing in Boston and eventually set up his own printing shop in Philadelphia.
 Later, he served as postmaster of Philadelphia and became the first postmaster general of the United States in 1775.

 Politically, Benjamin Franklin was an admired statesman and thinker.
 He is the only person who signed all four of the documents that helped to create the United States: the Declaration of Independence (1776); the Treaty of Alliance, Amity, and Commerce with France (1778); the Treaty of Peace between England, France, and the United States (1782); and the Constitution (1787).
 In fact, he helped to write parts of both the Declaration of Independence and the Constitution.